CodeNaveen-in/AppDev-IITM/README.md

 ## ⚠️ Usage Guidelines

-> 🧭 The solutions in this repo are intended **for reference only**.
+🧭 The solutions in this repo are intended **for reference only**.
-> ✅ It's recommended that you **attempt the assignments yourself first** before consulting any solutions here.
+✅ It's recommended that you **attempt the assignments yourself first** before consulting any solutions here.
-> 🧪 These implementations may not always be optimal or efficient, but they offer a **starting point** for learning and iteration.
+🧪 These implementations may not always be optimal or efficient, but they offer a **starting point** for learning and iteration.
-> 🏫 This repository is **not affiliated** with **IIT Madras** or the **Diploma in Programming** program.
-All content is authored by the repository owner and contributors.
+🏫 This repository is **not affiliated** with **IIT Madras** or the **Diploma in Programming** program.

+It is just a compilation of the experince while learning the course.
+All content is authored by the repository owner.